MVG Class B: Technical specifications

 The car bodies are made out of aluminium, and the doors and windows are arranged similar to those of the Class A. The trains feature a new front end design with one large front window, instead of the three smaller front windows of the Class A. As most platforms on the Munich U-Bahn network are located on the left side in direction of travel, the driving cab controls are placed on the left side of the cab.
 Each unit has four electrically connected contact shoes, which are fitted on each side of the outer bogies.
-The Class B trains are powered by chopper-controlled three-phase-asynchonous motors with regenerative brakes.
+The Class B trains are powered by chopper-controlled three-phase-asynchronous motors with regenerative brakes.
 One twin-unit has four powered bogies with a power output of 218 kW, bringing the total power output to 872 kW.